martafelcini/martafelcini.github.io/README.md

 # Chapter 1
 This is interesting text
 # Chapter 2
-Also this is interestin
+Also this is interesting
 # Chapter 3
-This is even better
+This is even better, but don't be fooled...

 Page developed using <a href="https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages">GitHub Pages</a>